Programme Code: W301

 The degree includes regional modules that build on the expertise of SOAS staff in music in the Middle East, Asia and Africa, world music performance, practical skills modules in multimedia, approaches to the study of popular music, and opportunities for directed independent study projects on topics ranging from K-Pop to hip-hop, Latin to Rai.

-The programme leads into a number of career and vocational pathways, including arts management; festival administration and curating; music journalism; radio, television and print media research; music therapy; performing and composing; album production; managers, consultants, policy advisers and entrepreneurs working within the music industry in Europe, Asia and Africa; teaching; NGOs working with music; music and development, and academic research.
+The programme leads into careers and vocational pathways including arts management, festival administration and curating, music journalism, teaching, performing and composing, album production, and management and consultancy within the music industry in Europe, Asia and Africa.

-Students take one compulsory course: The Music Business.
-They must choose one skills courses in recording or in radio presenting, and at least two courses on popular music (including, among others, Global Hip Hop, Pop and Politics in Israel, Music of Cuba.
-They can also select other courses offered within the Music Department (including generic courses such as Music and Gender, regional courses on musical traditions of Asia and Africa, and performance, available from the lists below, and up to 30 credits from our open option modules.
+You will take one compulsory module and must choose one skills module in recording or in radio presenting and at least two modules on popular music (including, among others, Global Hip Hop, Pop and Politics in Israel, Music of Cuba.
+You can also select other modules offered within the Music Department (including generic modules such as Music and Gender, regional modules on musical traditions of Asia and Africa, and performance, available from the lists below, and up to 30 credits from our open option modules.

-Students take Urban Soundscapes and Directed Study in Popular Music.
-They choose one skills courses; one popular music course listed below; other courses offered within the Music Department (including generic courses such as Music, Shamanism and Healing, regional modules, and performance, available from the lists below, and up to 30 credits from our open option modules.
+You will take two compulsory modules and choose one skills module, one popular music module and other modules offered within the Music Department (including generic modules such as Music, Shamanism and Healing, regional modules, and performance, available from the lists below, and up to 30 credits from our open option modules.

 Teaching & Learning